How college students can get emergency financial aid

 - What do you need to apply?

-Use your answers to find the financial assistance option that will help you get the financing you need.
+These answers can help guide you toward the best financial assistance option to get you the financing you need.

 Relief options for student loans

-- Hardship arrangements: Private student loan borrowers don’t enjoy the same benefits as federal student loan borrowers under the CARES Act (and subsequent extensions).
-But your lender might offer you a hardship forbearance or other loan relief options on a short-term basis if you can’t afford to keep up with your payments at this time.
+Private student loan borrowers don’t always enjoy the same benefits as federal student loan borrowers, but your lender might offer you a hardship forbearance or other loan relief options on a short-term basis if you can’t currently afford to keep up with your payments.
 Reach out to your lender as soon as possible if you are experiencing financial challenges that could affect your ability to repay your debt as promised.

-Factors to consider before taking out emergency financial aid
+Factors to consider before taking our emergency financial aid

 Emergency aid can be a lifesaver when you’re a student in a financial bind.
 Yet there are a few drawbacks you should keep in mind as you research your options.